 Declare the working ranges

 This statement also defines the working paragraph range rParagraph which we will use later.
 We just need to separate them with a comma and make sure to give the data type for both variables.
-We could reuse the same range variable since rNote is not needed after we get the note text (probably calling it something more generic like just r), but this article macro uses a separate variable for extra clarity.
+We could reuse the same range variable (probably calling it something more generic like just r) since rNote is not needed after we get the note text, but this article uses separate variables for extra clarity.

-At this point, the variable names are set aside to store some as yet undetermined document range, but at this point, they are literally assigned a value of Nothing by VBA.
+The variable names are now set aside to store some undetermined document range, but at this point, they are literally assigned a value of Nothing by VBA.

 Get the note text

-Since the context information is coming from the initial selection or a nearby word, it's convenient to define our working note range based on the initial Selection.
+Since the context information is coming from the initial selection or a word at or near the insertion point, it's convenient to define our working note range based on the initial Selection.
 We specifically refer to its Range property.

 Expand over the nearest word

-We extend the range over the nearest word(s) in preparation for our context note using the appropriately named Expand method.
+In preparation for our contextual note, we extend the range over the nearest word(s) using the appropriately named Expand method.

-It is tempting (for me too) to add an If statement to check whether the range is empty before expanding over the nearest word.
-Without much explanation, a knee-jerk solution might be to include the following steps:
+It is tempting to add an If statement to check whether the range is empty before expanding over the nearest word.
+Without much explanation, a knee-jerk solution might be something like the following steps:

 This isn't necessary.